Kilimanjaro Summit - Hardest Part, How Long, Tips and More

 Full Moon Kilimanjaro Summit Attempts

-Tour agencies such as Jerry Tanzania Tours also does full-moon peak ascents.
+Some tour agencies such as the Jerry Tanzania Tours also does full-moon peak ascents.
 As a result, many Kilimanjaro treks are timed to coincide with a full moon at the peak.
 Climbing Kilimanjaro at night is a magical experience, as the moonlight illuminates the path like a carpet of glistening diamonds.

 With our Kilimanjaro climbing packages, you’ll be able to make it to Uhuru before the sun comes up.
 The scenery can be magnificent at times.
 Our visitors are so overcome with emotion that many burst into tears.